 Use these resources to get more information about long-term care:

-- If you have private Medicare Advantage health plan you should call your plan carrier directly with coverage questions.
-You can usually find their phone number on your MA insurance card.
+If you have Medicare Advantage plan you should call your plan carrier directly with coverage questions.
+You can usually find their phone number on your Medicare Advantage insurance card.

 For Medicare Advantage plans, No. Each Medicare Advantage plan must charge the same premiums for all beneficiaries, and cannot vary premiums based on age, smoking history, gender, or pre-existing medical conditions.

-For Part D Prescription Drug Plans, No. Part D plan premiums cannot vary depending on your health status, pre-existing conditions, or smoking.
+For Medicare Part D Prescription Drug plans, No. Medicare Part D Prescription Drug plan premiums cannot vary depending on your health status, pre-existing conditions, or smoking.
 The monthly premium that any specific Part D plan charges is the same for all beneficiaries.

 First, contact your doctor’s office and ask if they accept your specific plan.
 Second, you can contact your Medicare Advantage plan carrier, either on their website or by calling them on the phone, to find out which doctors accept the Medicare Advantage plan you’re enrolled in.

-If the Medicare Advantage plan you are currently enrolled in won’t be offered next year you have two choices: choose another MA plan or be enrolled, by default, in Original Medicare.
+If the Medicare Advantage plan you are currently enrolled in won’t be offered next year you have two choices: choose another Medicare Advantage (MA) plan or be enrolled, by default, in Original Medicare.

-If you lose your MA plan and stay with Original Medicare, you will not receive extra help with your Part D costs, and you will need a Part D prescription drug plan if you need drug coverage, (unless you have drug coverage from another source such as the VA or from your former employer/union).
+If you lose your MA plan and stay with Original Medicare, you will not receive extra help with your prescription drug costs, and you will need a Medicare Part D Prescription Drug plan if you need prescription drug coverage, (unless you have prescription drug coverage from another source such as the VA or from your former employer/union).

 If you need assistance with your plan being discontinued and/or need help comparing and picking a different Medicare Advantage plan, MedicareCompareUSA is here to help!
-Call the Helpline toll-free at 866-391-7763 to speak to a licensed agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent.
+Call the Helpline toll-free at 866-391-7763, TTY 711 (available M-F 9am-5pm) to speak to a licensed agent who is specially trained to help you understand your Medicare insurance options, or request assistance here: medicarecompareusa.com/speak-with-an-agent.

-No, Medicare Advantage Plans listed at $0 are not free.
-Rather, the $0 amount refers to no additional cost amount other than the standard Part B Premium ($170.10 in 2022).
-Even with a $0 MA Plan, you will still have to pay this premium amount ever month.
+No, Medicare Advantage (MA) plans listed at $0 are not free.
+Rather, the $0 amount refers to no additional cost amount other than the standard Part B Premium ($174.70 in 2024).
+Even with a $0 MA plan, you will still have to pay this premium amount ever month.
 Private insurance companies can offer this no additional cost premium because they enter contracts with networks of hospitals and physicians, as well as cover preventive and disease management care, to keep costs down.
-You still will have copayments and deductibles with a MA Plan.
+You still will have copayments and deductibles with a MA plan.

 Health Maintenance Organizations and Preferred Provider Organizations mainly differ in network size, costs, specialist referral processes, and coverage for out-of-network services.
 Generally, HMOs are less flexible but have overall lower costs, while PPOs are more flexible but carry higher premiums and deductibles.

-No. Drug coverage from the VA (Veterans Affairs) is considered creditable prescription drug coverage, meaning the coverage is at minimum equal to what Medicare drug plans provide, so you do not need to enroll in a Part D plan.
+No. Prescription drug coverage from the VA (Veterans Affairs) is considered creditable prescription drug coverage, meaning the coverage is at minimum equal to what Medicare Part D Prescription Drug plan provides, so you do not need to enroll in a Medicare Part D Prescription Drug plan.
 Other sources of creditable drug coverage include:

 Beneficiaries with creditable coverage should receive a notice from their coverage provider confirming your coverages is creditable.
 Keep this notice in case you need proof that you had creditable coverage if you later decide you want Part D prescription drug coverage.

 If you have employer or union coverage, call your benefits administrator before you make any changes or sign up for any other coverage.
-Signing up for other coverage could cause you to lose your employer or union health and drug coverage for you and your dependents.
+Signing up for other coverage could cause you to lose your employer or union health and prescription drug coverage for you and your dependents.
 If you lose your employer or union coverage, you may not be able to get it back.
-If you want to know how Medicare prescription drug coverage works with other coverage you may have, read more here: www.medicare.gov/drug-coverage-part-d/how-part-d-works-with-other-insurance
+If you want to know how Medicare Part D Prescription Drug coverage works with other coverage you may have, read more here: www.medicare.gov/drug-coverage-part-d/how-part-d-works-with-other-insurance

-If you need assistance with your plan being discontinued and/or need help comparing and picking a Part D plan, MedicareCompareUSA is here to help!
-Call the Helpline toll-free at 866-391-7763 to speak to a licensed agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent.
+If you need assistance with your plan being discontinued and/or need help comparing and picking a Medicare Part D Prescription Drug plan, MedicareCompareUSA is here to help!
+Call the Helpline toll-free at 866-391-7763, TTY 711 to speak to a licensed insurance agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent.

-Medicare Supplements policies, also called ‘Medigap’ policies, help cover costs Original Medicare (Part A + Part B) don’t cover, including copayments, coinsurance, and deductibles.
-Supplement plans require an additional monthly premium in addition to Part A and/or Part B premiums, are generally more flexible for out-of-network coverage restrictions carried by MA Plans.
-Medigap plans do not cover prescription drugs.
+Medicare Supplement insurance plans, also called ‘Medigap’ policies, help cover costs Original Medicare (Part A + Part B) don’t cover, including copayments, coinsurance, and deductibles.
+Medicare Supplement plans require an additional monthly premium in addition to Medicare Part A and/or Medicare Part B premiums, are generally more flexible for out-of-network coverage restrictions carried by Medicare Advantage plans.
+Medigap plans donot cover prescription drugs.

 Prior to January 1st, 2020, Medigap plans C and F were options for covering your Part B deductible with a Medicare Supplement.
 After this date Medigap policies can no longer offer coverage for the Part B deductible.
 If you signed up for a Plan C or Plan F prior to 2020 can keep their Medigap plan.
 However, premiums may rise significantly over time as no new enrollees are permitted.

 It depends on what plan you have.
 If you have Original Medicare, as well as Original Medicare plus a Medigap policy, you will be covered in a new city if your healthcare providers accept Medicare and perform Medicare approved procedures for approved prices.
-If you have a Medicare Advantage plan, you may not be able to receive coverage, depending on whether your plan is a MA HMO, PPO, PFFS or HMO-POS.
+If you have a Medicare Advantage (MA) plan, you may not be able to receive coverage, depending on whether your plan is a MA HMO (Health Maintenance Organization), PPO (Preferred Provider Organization), PFFS (Private Fee-for-Service), or HMO-POS (Health Maintenance Organization Point-of-Service).
 Generally, MA plans have networks that are specific to a particular location.
 Contact your plan administrator to see if your coverage travels with you outside your current service area.
 You may have to wait until the Annual Enrollment Period (AEP) or MA Open Enrollment Period (OEP) to change plans.

 If you have Medicare, you should keep it.
 It is illegal for insurance companies to sell you Marketplace plans if they know you are covered by Medicare.
 If you drop Medicare and re-enroll later, you can only re-enroll during the Medicare General Enrollment Period (GEP) from Jan 1st – March 31st.
-As a result, your coverage would not begin until July of that year, meaning that there would be a significant a gap in coverage.
-You could additionally face a penalty for late enrollment in Medicare Part B and Part D.
+As a result, your coverage would begin the first day of the following month, meaning that there would be a gap in coverage.
+You could additionally face a penalty for late enrollment in Medicare Part B and Medicare Part D.